dhanushka2001/OpenGL-3D-Render-Recorder/README.md

 *Coding Project*
 # LearnOpenGL
-Learning to use OpenGL (and OpenCL) so I can do high-performance scientific computing and modelling on the GPU.
+Learning to use OpenGL so I can do high-performance scientific computing and modelling on the GPU.
 Using www.learnopengl.com as my main resource

 ## Progress update 1 - Hello Triangle - 30/06/24